drewkotarski/Bubble-Trouble-2/MICHAEL_DANINO.md

 ## 1. "Object orientation" with message passing to manipulate objects

+**Note:** Some parts of the object orientation were written by me, some by Molly, and some both of us together.
 There were 3 main objects in our code, the Bubble object, the player object, and the hook object.
 The code for each is below

 ```racket